lwagoner/Sample-Papers/README.md

 This repository contains sample papers to download.
+The first paper is a monograph investigating the determinants of prescription drug demand and includes an logit regression model developed based off the National Institute of Health annual household surveys.
+The second paper is a discussion and analysis of the interest rate and strategies the Federal Reserve could have taken in 2019.
+The final paper investigates the natural rate of unemployment of the United States Economy.